varghatbn/C--Pirate-Brig-Management/README.md

 # CC-Pirate-Brig-Management
-    Brig management is a C++ program that allows the user to add pirates of different sizes to the system. to have the system mix and match pirates and place them in available cells. memory allocation and deallocatin is the main purpose of this practice program.
+    Brig management is a C++ program that allows the user to add pirates of different sizes to the system. to have the system mix and match pirates and place them in available cells.
+    Familiarizing with C++, memory allocation and deallocatin were the main purpose of this practice program.

 ## Version
     1.5.0